 Personalization isn’t what it used to be.
 When the term “personalization” was originally coined, it referred to the ability to tailor digital content and experiences, based on expected behavior of groups.
 At best, marketers and merchandisers chose those shopper cohorts based mostly on demographic data, with some light behavioral analysis.
+Things have evolved quickly with the “personalization engine”.

 This “old school” personalization treated you the same way as it treated a million other people that looked like you on paper and behaved in roughly similar ways in the real world.
 As it turns out, this wasn’t very “personalized.”
 Maybe “group-ized” would be a better word.